NikitaDzer/Hashtable/README.md

 # HT - Hashtable library
 ## Description
-A powerful hashtable library with call logging system and error handler. <br>
+A powerful hashtable library with the logging system and the errors handler. <br>
-HT is written in C (C11 standard).
 The library provides a hashtable data structure and fast and safe API to work with it.
-> For better performance **library uses AVX2 instructions**, so your CPU must support them. <br>
+> For better performance **the library uses AVX2 instructions**, so your CPU must support them. <br>

 ## Features
 * Handler for error processing
 * 3 hashtable modes for different data amount
 * Smart logging system for tracking API functions calls
 > The logging system is not provided, if you are using MSVC.